Setting Up API Discovery

 drop-down menu. -

-Based on your selected code base, you will need to add the required integration information (i.e. API key/username + password) to the Console.
-You can obtain integration information for your code base as described in one of the options shown below.
+Based on your selected code base, you will need to add the required integration information (in other words, API key/username with password) to the Console.
+You can obtain integration information for your codebase as described in one of the options shown below.

 In Azure DevOps: